 - 14. Students who are experiencing academic and/or clinical difficulties are strongly encouraged to meet with a faculty member and develop strategies for improvement.
 Faculty may require that the student and faculty together develop and sign a learning contract.
 Failure to meet the conditions of the learning contract will result in course failure. - 15.
 The policy of SOHP regarding incomplete ("I") grades is clearly delineated in the SUNY HSU Student Handbook, in the section relating specifically to SOHP.
 To summarize, an "I" grade is defined as "a portion of the requirements for the course have not been completed for reasons beyond control of the student (e.g., illness)."
-In addition, the policy clearly states that permission for an "I" grade must be requested from the course instructor prior to the deadline for submission of any assigned course work before its deadline.
+In addition, the policy clearly states that permission for an "I" grade must be requested from the course instructor prior to the deadline for submission of course grades.
+The midwifery faculty requires that a student request permission for late submission of any assigned course work before its deadline.
 (See policy VII, A-2). - 16.
 A Comprehensive Examination, a summative evaluation of the student's knowledge and ability to apply theory to midwifery management, is given on a set date and time during the Integration of Clinical Studies course.
-Policies regarding grading of this examination are available in the course syllabus for NRMW 5405 Integration of Clinical Studies.
+Policies regarding grading of this examination, including policies regarding a re-examination, are available in the course syllabus for NRMW 5405 Integration of Clinical Studies.
 In addition, students will take a mandatory practice comprehensive examination.
 Students are able to review, with faculty, areas in which they performed poorly. - 17.
-Examinations will not be returned to students.
-Students are strongly encouraged to review all their examinations.
+After completing an examination, students will only have access to that examination at specified times under the supervision of faculty.
+Students are strongly encouraged to review all their examinations at these designated times.
 A student who fails an examination is required to review the examination with the Course Coordinator(s) or designee, ideally within two weeks of notification of the grade.
-The Course Coordinator will send the student a list of possible times for reviewing the examination and the student will either choose one of those times to meet with the coordinator or request alternate times for the exam review.
-Students may review their written course examination(s) only in the presence of a faculty member. - 18.
+The Course Coordinator will send the student a list of possible times for reviewing the examination and the student will either choose one of those times to meet with the coordinator or request alternate times for the exam review. - 18.
 Students who are challenging courses through the Midwifery Program Challenge Mechanism option will be given specific policies regarding challenges.